Kanban-Zai/kanban-zai-version-1.0/core.md

 #  KANBAN-ZAI CORE - WHAT IS IT?

-Kanban-Zai is about bringing objectivity to a development team by inspiring tolerance and trust.

-### Beliefs, Behaviours and constraints
+The goal of Kanban-Zai is to bring Objectivity to a team by defining a set of components that can be used to build a "Rational Trust Model"

+TRUST: The first component is trust.

+Defining trust

+NORMS:

+JOURNAL:

+Each component defines an aspect of a team, generally not formally defined and is therefore subject to interpretation.

+engagement, trust, reputation, norms,beliefs,settings,values,outcomes

+TODO: merge beliefs and norms
+make values less complex and more understandable are there any outcomes other than value and quality?

 Kanban-Zai is a belief system that leverages behaviors and constraints to define a framework in which people can work objectively.
 It is a way for humans to collaborate and co-opts many different ideas about project